-Novel foods are foods which have not been widely consumed by people in the EU before May 1997.
+Novel foods are foods which have not been widely consumed by people in the UK or EU before May 1997.
 This means that the foods don’t have a ‘history of consumption’.
 Examples of novel foods include:

 - new foods, for example, phytosterols and phytostanols used in cholesterol reducing spreads

 - traditional foods eaten elsewhere in the world, for example, chia seeds, baobab

 - foods produced from new processes, for example, bread treated with ultraviolet light to increase the level of vitamin D present

 We are responsible for ensuring that novel foods coming on to the market are safe for consumers.

 Novel food authorisation